 In 2022, Tommy Tanks just couldn't stop hitting home runs, and the internet simply couldn't get enough of him.

 Yes, the kid every college baseball fan is talking about looks more like a veteran minor league catcher than he does a kid.
-He's built like Mike Napoli in his prime and he's taking the baseball world by storm as a teenage freshman at North Carolina State.
-But now the 21st Century reincarnation of Babe Ruth is setting his sights on College Baseball Domination after transferring to LSU.
+He's built like Mike Napoli in his prime and he took the baseball world by storm as a teenage freshman at North Carolina State.
+But now the 21st Century reincarnation of Babe Ruth is setting his sights on college baseball domination after transferring to LSU.

-Tommy White saved us all during the MLB lockout, but just who the heck is this burly bopper who broke ACC's single-season record for most home runs by a freshman?
+Tommy White saved us all during the MLB lockout, but just who the heck is this burly bopper who broke NCAA single-season record for most home runs by a freshman?
+Get excited, LSU fans.

 Tommy White's High School Career